We, the Born-Again, Serve a God That is Impossible to Disappoint.

 - If you bring up the absolute sovereignty of God when comes to salvation to another who holds the doctrine of the will of man having the final say; an argument will follow and you find out very clearly the love/hate relationship with the doctrine of sovereignty found among today's Christians.

-One last point: too many believers put their faith, not in their local assembly and it's teaching or in their private study of the Word but in the books of myriads of "learned" men.
+One last point: too many believers attempt to grow their faith, not under godly teaching or preaching or in their private study of the Word, but in the books of myriads of learned men.
 In today's world more and more are reaching out to the internet or listening to radio preachers to satisfy their need for knowledge.
 The sheep are hungry and unfortunately many individuals within a congregation are starving for the meat of the Word.
 Many of these sources are right-on including the book producers but they lack the desperately needed fellowship as iron sharpens iron.
 We have no way often times the ability prove their doctrine against the Word or to hear a voice that might put an aspect of balance to their teaching.
 I recently read a posting concerning the net worth of several bible expositors and was surprised to see one mentioned that has a huge women's ministry following which is even evident at my local assembly.
 It was stated that her net worth exceeded $20 million.
 If that is truly the case, there is a grave problem within our ranks; people are more ready to spend money upon another's ministry than to meet the needs in their own family or community.
-Sadly, the book producers know of the void within the "church" and are profiting greatly on satisfying this need.
+Sadly, the book producers know of the void within the church and are profiting greatly on satisfying this need.